alexmilowski/redis-aqi/README.md

 partitions of the data which displays an interpolated (estimated) surface of AQI measurements (see [Interpolation](#interpolation)).

+The following is a quick overview and instructions for running the data collection, ingest, and application.
+A complete overview is available on the [website](https://alexmilowski.github.io/redis-aqi/).

 # Data sources

 [PurpleAir sells](https://www.purpleair.com) air quality sensors that measure